eikehmueller/ma32070/lectures/ErrorAnalysis.md

 # Error analysis
+We discuss different sources of error that can arise in a numerical calculation.

+*&#169; Eike Mueller, University of Bath 2025.
+These lecture notes are copyright of Eike Mueller, University of Bath.
+They are provided exclusively for educational purposes at the University and are to be downloaded or copied for your private study only.
+Further distribution, e.g. by upload to external repositories, is prohibited.*
 ## Sources of error
 When solving a problem in Scientific Computing, there are several sources of error: